pugnacity/ansible-restic/README.md

 # Ansible role for Restic

-This role will setup [Restic](https://restic.net/) backups on a Debian/Ubuntu machine using a systemd service and timer.
+This role will setup [Restic](https://restic.net/) backups using a systemd service and timer.

 It supports S3 backend or SFTP backend and will thus setup the SSH config and SSH private keys (see variables below).